mwinder/mwinder.github.io/_posts/2013-02-09-Guide-to-using-GIT-with-SVN.md

 1. A final sync with SVN should be performed to ensure the GIT repository is fully up to date.
 2. Merge master into svn-baseline
     - Switch to svn-baseline: `git checkout svn-baseline`
-    - Merge changes from master: `git merge master –m "<Commit message>"`
+    - Merge changes from master: `git merge master –m "Commit message"`
     - Note: the commit message above should contain the commit message as it should be when it goes into SVN.
 3. Commit the combined change to SVN: `git svn dcommit`